MichalSoltysikSOC/ActiveEndpointInspectorSuite/README.md

 <br>

-(1) Filters connections to public remote IP addresses only
+(1) Filters connections to public remote IP addresses only.

-(2) Correlates each connection with the owning process
+(2) Correlates each connection with the owning process.

-(3) Optionally queries AbuseIPDB for IP reputation
+(3) Optionally queries AbuseIPDB for IP reputation.

-(4) Supports detection of newly established outbound connections
+(4) Supports detection of newly established outbound connections.

 -----------------------------------------
 Service Hash Checker